Tomshiii/ahk/README.md

      - Then download and install the [ahk language for notepad++](https://www.autohotkey.com/boards/viewtopic.php?t=50)
    - [VSCode](https://code.visualstudio.com/)
      - Then install an AHK extension within the program for a more complete package.
+     - It is recommended you use VSCode as a lot of my variables have dynamic comments that can be viewed across the entire program that could help you understand what is going on.
 4. Save these scripts in "C:\Program Files\ahk\ahk\" if you want all the directory information to just line up without any editing. (you may have to give this folder perms so it doesn't harass you about admin privileges all the time)
 5. Take a look at [Keyboard Shortcuts.ini](https://github.com/Tomshiii/ahk/tree/main/KSA) to set your own keyboard shortcuts for programs as well as define coordinates for a large chunk of the imagesearches used within these scripts!
 6. Edit, then run any of the .ahk files to then use to your liking!